HasithaHewakuruppu/Distributed-File-System/README.md

 ## Message for David

-Can you make gui for the client.py please, If you have time you can make one for the folder_monitor.py too
+p2p if you can ??